Granville Redmond: Working with Chaplin

-While living in Los Angeles, he became friends with Charles Chaplin, who admired the natural expressiveness of a Deaf person using American Sign Language.
-Chaplin asked Redmond to help him develop the techniques Chaplin later used in his silent films.
+While living in Los Angeles, Redmond was introduced to Charles Chaplin by the painter Gottardo Piazzoni.
+Chaplin admired the natural expressiveness of a deaf person using American Sign Language and asked Redmond to help him develop the techniques Chaplin later used in his silent films.
 Chaplin, impressed with Redmond's skill, gave Redmond a studio on the movie lot, collected his paintings, and sponsored him in silent acting roles, including the sculptor in City Lights.
-Chaplin told a writer for The Silent Worker of a Redmond painting "I could look at it for hours.
+He told a writer for The Silent Worker of a Redmond painting "I could look at it for hours.
 It means so many things."
 Chaplin's famous The Dance of the Oceana Rolls was Redmond-inspired.

 During this time Redmond did not neglect his painting.
 Through Chaplin, he met Los Angeles neighbor artists Elmer Wachtel and Norman St. Clair.
 They showed works at the Spring Exhibition held in San Francisco in 1904.
 By 1905, Redmond was receiving considerable recognition as a leading landscape painter and bold colorist.

 He died on May 24, 1935 in Los Angeles.